Another Opportunity Wasted

 Somebody please explain to me why the Miami Heat and coach Erik Spoelstra chose to win its season finale against the New Jersey Nets.
 Perhaps I am simply not as smart as I thought I was.

 In my crazy mind, the Bucks did us a huge favor by beating the Celtics.
-The victory meant the Heat could quite literally choose its desired playoff match-up.
-By intentionally losing its season finale, the Heat could fall to sixth in the Eastern Conference and secure a first round playoff match-up against an Atlanta Hawks team it holds a 3-1 record against on the season.
-Better still, it would allow for a potential second round match-up against an Orlando Magic team it played to a 2-2 push.
+The victory meant the Heat could quite literally have chosen its desired playoff match-up.
+By intentionally losing its season finale, the Heat could have fallen to sixth in the Eastern Conference and secured a first round playoff match-up against an Atlanta Hawks team it holds a 3-1 record against on the season.
+Better still, it would have allowed for a potential second round match-up against an Orlando Magic team it played to a 2-2 push.

 By taking the win against the league’s worst team, the Heat has taken over the fifth seed in the Eastern Conference.
 That means a first round match-up against the fourth-seeded Boston Celtics.
 The Heat played the Celtics to an 0-3 record on the season.
 The Heat, in fact, is 1-11 in its last 12 games against Boston, with its only win coming when the Celtics were without Kevin Garnett and Rajon Rondo.
 It also means that if the Heat miraculously took out the Celtics, the Cleveland Cavaliers would be waiting in the wings.
 The Heat are the proud owners of exactly zero wins against the Cavs.

 I thought coach Spoelstra was a numbers coach.
 The numbers are about as obvious as could possibly be expected.

 It’s difficult to understand why the Heat chose not to give away the game.